naomi-eliasar/portfolio-frontend/README.md

 <h1> Animalogs </h1>
-Animalogs is my first fullstack project I made by myself at the end of the codaisseur bootcamp.
+<p>Animalogs is my first fullstack project I made at the end of the codaisseur bootcamp. </p>
-It helps you keep track of your animal crossing villagers.
+<p>It helps you keep track of your animal crossing villagers. </p>

 <h2> Tech Stack </h2>
 <h3> Front-end </h3>